Frequently Asked Questions

 Generally, yes!
 While this determination will ultimately be made by your home university’s financial aid office, almost all of our students have successfully applied their financial aid to our program.

-Once a student receives an official acceptance letter from the study abroad program, they can ask their financial aid office if their aid will transfer.
-If aid will transfer, the student will be responsible for working with their institution's financial aid office to initiate an individual consortium agreement that will be forwarded to and reviewed by the Thomistic Institute.
+You should consult your financial aid office to see if your aid will transfer to the program.
+If aid will transfer, you will be responsible for working with your institution's financial aid office to initiate an individual consortium agreement that will be forwarded to and reviewed by the Thomistic Institute.

 Are scholarships available?

 Yes!
 The Thomistic Institute offers need- and merit- based scholarships to study abroad students.
-When a student is accepted into the program, they receive an application through which they can apply for a scholarship.
+The scholarship application is due the same day as the general application.

 What is covered in the program cost?